Placement Assessment & Information for

 CLASS PIANO AND THEORY FOR NON-MAJORS

 Non-majors who want to study piano or theory have several options.
 Non-majors may request a permit to register for Class Piano MUAP 1100 or Basic Theory MUTC 1001 with no audition.
-Theory and piano classes beyond this level require placement exams.
+Theory and piano classes beyond this level require placement assessments.
 To continue the theory and/or piano sequence past the introductory levels, students must have passed the previous course with a "C-" or better. (moved) Contact the Music Admissions Office for assistance.

 ENSEMBLES FOR NON-MAJORS